mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

         start = -45
         stop = 45

+.. _q-ref:

 L/Q binning_string
 ------------------

 L was an accepted abbreviation for LIMIT.

 This command was used to specify a Q-binning scheme to be applied during 1D data reduction.
-Also see L/QXY binning_string.
+See also :ref:`qxy-ref`.

 For historical reasons, several variants of this command were implemented but they can be summarised thus: